digirati-co-uk/iiif-canvas-panel/docs/applications/content-state-selector.md

 :::caution

-Demonstrate how Canvas Panel has the API that allows this component to be built.
+Demonstrate how Canvas Panel and vault has the API that allows this component to be built.

 :::